ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/Register-Node.rst

 In order to use this variant, you need to set ``concurrency`` to a value larger than 0.

-Register Routers for Other Protocols
+Register Nodes for Other Protocols
 ------------------------------------

-One useful feature of the register router interface is that you can easily change the protocol being used.
-For instance, in the first example in :ref:`TileLink-Diplomacy-Reference/Register-Router:Basic Usage`, you could simply change the ``TLRegisterNode`` to and ``AXI4RegisterNode``.
+One useful feature of the register node interface is that you can easily change the protocol being used.
+For instance, in the first example in :ref:`TileLink-Diplomacy-Reference/Register-Node:Basic Usage`, you could simply change the ``TLRegisterNode`` to and ``AXI4RegisterNode``.

 .. literalinclude:: ../../generators/chipyard/src/main/scala/example/RegisterNodeExample.scala